 With the best online Excel courses, you'll be given access to hours of video tutorials with supplementary articles, images, and example worksheets to peruse and work from.
 That makes it easy for you to work through the classes.
 If you want to test yourself, there are often exams and quizzes to make sure you're taking it all in.
 Some even offer certificates at the end to celebrate your achievement.

-The 7 Best Online Excel Courses of 2020
+The 7 Best Online Excel Classes of 2021

-- Excel from Beginner to Advanced: Best Overall
+- Best Overall: Excel from Beginner to Advanced

-- The Complete Financial Analyst Course: Best for Financial Analysts
+- Best for Financial Analysts: The Complete Financial Analyst Course

-- Excel Skills for Business Specialization: Best for Business
+- Best for Business: Excel Skills for Business Specialization

 A good Excel class might teach you the basics or the advanced stuff, but the best overall online Excel class covers everything.

-For around $105, this Excel from Beginner to Advanced class with Kyle Pew on Udemy walks you through dynamic reports, maintaining large datasets, and automation for enhanced workflow support.
+For $129.99, this Excel from Beginner to Advanced class with Kyle Pew on Udemy walks you through dynamic reports, maintaining large datasets, and automation for enhanced workflow support.

-With an almost perfect rating, this is the ideal pick for anyone who wants to get better at using Excel.
+With an almost five-star rating, this is the ideal pick for anyone who wants to get better at using Excel.

 Microsoft's own learning library of tutorials and instructional videos is an excellent resource for those looking to get up to speed on using Excel without spending anything.
 Excel for Windows Training luckily has no fee and is a great overview of the product.